NiamhOL/programming-for-data-analysis-2019/README.md

 iPython https://ipython.org/ - it an interactive command-line terminal for Python.

-Nummpy http://www.numpy.org/ - is the fundamental package for scientific computing within Python.
+Numpy http://www.numpy.org/ - is the fundamental package for scientific computing within Python.

+Jupyter Notebook https://jupyter.org/ - is an open-source web application that allows the creation and sharing of documents that contains live code, equations, visualisations and narriative text.

 **Importing packages**